yfde/comp3021/README.md

 ```
 We provide two sample game map in the `src/main/resources` folder.

+## Run Check Style

+We have preconfigrued a gradle task to check style for you.
+You can run `gradle checkstyleMain` in the integrated terminal of IntelliJ to check style.

 ## Academic Integrity

 We trust that you are familiar with HKUST's Honor Code.
 If not, refer to